terminaldweller/mutator/README.md

 The **test** folder holds the **TDD** tests.<br/>

 ###Building mutator
 To build the project, you need to have the LLVM libraries 4.0 to avoid any unforseen results.
-The project ccan not be built with LLVM 3.8 or lower, but I havent tested LLVM 3.9.
+The project can not be built with LLVM 3.8 or lower, but I havent tested LLVM 3.9.
 Just run **make** and you're good to go.
 Running make will build three executables which can be used independently or with **mutator.sh**(use -h to see a list of options.)<br/>
 The makefile uses **clang++ 4.0** as the compiler to build the project.
 On paper, any latest version of g++ should do the trick but this remains untested.<br/>
 **mutator-lvl0** will run the Misra-C:2004 checks.<br/>
 **mutator** will run the level-1 Misra-C:2004 implementers.<br/>